-- Deliver the Better Biodiversity Data Project, taking forward recommendations from the Scottish Biodiversity Information Forum (subject to confirmation of funding). - Work with Natural England and other NBN partners to deliver key recommendations from the 2021 Geospatial Commission Report and Defra's Natural Capital and Ecosystem Assessment programme. - Partner with Natural Resources Wales, the Welsh Government and Welsh Local Environmental Records Centres to deliver high-quality biodiversity data for the State of Natural Resources Report and other uses, including advanced modelling of species' distribution.
+- Deliver the Better Biodiversity Data Project, funded by the Scottish Government and NatureScot, to take forward recommendations from the Scottish Biodiversity Information Forum. - Work with Natural England and other NBN partners to deliver key recommendations from the 2021 Geospatial Commission Report and Defra's Natural Capital and Ecosystem Assessment programme. - Partner with Natural Resources Wales, the Welsh Government and Welsh Local Environmental Records Centres to deliver high-quality biodiversity data for the State of Natural Resources Report and other uses, including advanced modelling of species' distribution.